dart-lang/sdk/pkg/path/README.md

  *  It knows that "C:\foo\one.txt" and "c:/foo\two.txt" are two files in the same directory.

-If you find a problem, surprise or something that's unclear, please don't hesitate to [file a bug](http://dartbug.com/new) and let us know.
+### What is a "path" in the browser?

+If you use this package in a browser, then it considers the "platform" to be the browser itself and uses URL strings to represent "browser paths".